atlassian-labs/compiled/CONTRIBUTING.md

 export const App = () => <div css={myStyles}>Hello!</div>;
 ```

-### Abstract Syntax Trees
+### Abstract Syntax Trees (AST)

-ASTs are a core concept that is used in the babel plugin (bulk of compiled implementation) and automations via codemods or ESLinters.
 An AST is an abstract representation of the syntax that makes up the programming language.
 ASTs are used to manipulate JavaScript code at build time, or to automatically refactor code.
 This concept is important for understanding automation, which is key to maintaining any moderate to large codebase.

-To gain a working understanding of ASTs, we recommend using [AST Explorer](https://astexplorer.net/).
+The `@compiled/babel-plugin` is backed by ASTs and forms the core implementation of Compiled.
+We recommend using [AST Explorer](https://astexplorer.net/) to gain a working understanding of ASTs, and the codebase.

 ## Getting started with local development

-### Requirements
+### Prerequisites

 - NodeJS: https://nodejs.org/en/download
 - NVM: https://github.com/nvm-sh/nvm
 - Yarn: https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable

-### Set Up
+### Installation

 - Use the recommended nvm version by calling `nvm use`
 - Install all necessary dependencies with `yarn` or `yarn install`